-Cycling in the Moors is like cycling on Mars; a world away from most riders’ natural terrain.
-Even the mountain munchers among us will feel alien to the relenting undulation and ferocious gradients of the North Yorkshire National Park.
+Cycling in the Dales or Moors is like cycling on Mars; a world away from most riders’ natural terrain.
+Even the mountain munchers among us will feel alien to the relenting undulation and ferocious gradients of the North York Moors or Yorkshire Dales National Park.
 Here’s our top tips to prepare you for one of the hardest sportives you’ll come across…

 1. Knowledge is King